-Deaf people can text the emergency services on 999, but only if our phones are registered for the service in advance.
+Deaf people can text emergency services, but only if our phones are registered for the service in advance.

 Don’t wait until you need to call, it will be too late.